SAP/jenkins-library/documentation/docs/configuration.md

   "Piper", but can be set with the event template)
 - `tags`: optional key-value pairs.
 The following are set by "Piper":
   - `logLevel`: the "Piper" log level
-  - `ans:correlationId`: set to the Piper correlation ID, a unique identifier of the pipeline run, usually set to the url of that run; can be overwritten with the event template
+  - `ans:correlationId`: a unique correlation ID of the pipeline run (defaults to the URL of that pipeline run, but can be overwritten with the event template)
-  - `ans:sourceEventId`: set to the Piper correlation ID, a unique identifier of the pipeline run, usually set to the url of that run; can be overwritten with the event template
+  - `ans:sourceEventId`: also set to the "Piper" correlation ID (can also be overwritten with the event template)
 - `resource`: the following default properties are set by "Piper":
   - `resourceType`: resource type identifier (defaults to 'Pipeline', but can be overwritten with the event template)